Yukurotei/KariviewLib/README.md

 double - float but more limit (still has limits)

-boolean - true or false
+boolean - true or false (to be spelt out exactly how it's worded, all lower case)

 ## Below indicates all implemented actions (Sorted alphabetically)

-Note: All X, Y, related arguments are in PERCENTAGES(decimal form, e.g. 40% will be 0.4).
+Note: All X, Y, and scale related arguments are in PERCENTAGES(decimal form, e.g. 40% will be 0.4).

 This is the case because every one plays the game on different resolution, this keeps it scaled and position correctly for everyone.

-If the definition has (SPRITES ONLY), it is only used for SPRITE ELEMENTS (the ones that use texture_path_pattern)
+If the definition has SPRITES ONLY listed, it is only used for SPRITE ELEMENTS (the elements that use texture_path_pattern, or in other words the elements that uses the sprite animation system)

 All durations and intervals CAN NOT BE ZERO